sergekatzmann/batch_colorize/README.md

 Image preparation
 ------------

-Switch into the project folder and then go to images/in folder and place you grayscale images in this location.
+Switch into the project folder and then go to images/in folder and place your grayscale images in this location.
 Thats it for this part.

 You can perform the copy by omthing similar to the following lines: